PNB RCI Phone Remittance Service

 Helping your loved ones is just a call away!
 Your remittance worries are now a thing of the past!

-Easily and quickly remit to your loved ones over the phone with PNB-RCI phone remit!
+Easily and quickly remit to your loved ones or pay your bills in the Philippines over the phone with PNB-RCI phone remit!

 How to remit through PNB RCI Phone Remit: